-All leaves of absence must be approved by the Associate Dean for Research and Graduate Studies on the recommendation of the mentor.
+All leaves of absence must be approved by the Associate Dean for Research and Graduate Studies.
 Medical leaves also require the recommendation of a physician, as described below; see Medical Leave of Absence.

 Students in the Program may be granted a leave for a maximum of 180 days in a 12-month period.
 An excess of this maximum will be considered a withdrawal for Title IV purposes (Policy: Processing and Reporting Changes in Student Enrollment Status Under Title IV, 2019.